The Franchise King® | Learn How To Become A Franchisee

 Just because a franchise consultant presents franchise opportunities he feels are good ones for you, it doesn’t necessarily mean they are.

-Remember: This is your money we’re talking about.
+Remember: this is your money we’re talking about.
 It’s your life.
 Your future.
-This isn’t the time to say “Yes I’m interested” in a franchise opportunity he recommends if you’re not.
+This isn’t the time to say “Yes I’m interested” in a franchise opportunity he recommends if you’re actually not.
 Please tell him you’re not interested in his idea-or ideas.
 Your consultant will get over it.
 Really.

 In other words, if you decide to work with a franchise consultant, go in with an open mind…but don’t agree to get contacted by representatives of franchise opportunities you’re not in the least bit interested in.
 Let’s continue…